Home Masterplans

 Official site

 In addition to housing the Village will accommodate all ancillary services required of such an event producing a self sufficient community and introducing a number of key facilities foreign to present day Dalmarnock.
 These include a hotel, conference suites, security pens, media zones, shopping and entertainment facilities.
 The centrepiece of the Games will be a new stadium sporting two arenas under one roof, the 5,000 seat National Indoor Sports Arena and 2,000 seat velodrome with Sport Scotland HQ on a central avenue between, proposed for land adjacent to Celtic Park.
-These facilities will be accessible from the East End Regeneration Route, a new Parkhead train station and refurbished Dalmarnock station.

 With demolition of four 24 storey tower blocks at 4, 40 & 50 Millerfield Place and 131 Allen Street and scores of corporation tenements Dalmarnock is now clear to host the Commonwealth Games rejuvenating the Dalmarnock area which presently resembles a ghost town.
 Demolition footage provided courtesy Zolita @ Flickr.